 - 4 firm, ripe, peeled, halved, and pitted peaches

-- ½ cup Black Cherry Preserves available in our online shop
+- ½ cup Black Cherry Jam

-- 8 TableSpoons crème fraiche
+- 8 Tablespoons crème fraiche

 Instructions